 Koh Kood to Laem Sok (High Season 1 October – 31 May)

 If you are heading to Koh Mak you can take the 10:45 boat from Laem Sok.
 This will first go to Koh Kood and then stops on Koh Mak on the return journey.

 Laem Sok to Koh Kood (Low Season 1 June – 30 September)

 Koh Kood to Laem Sok (Low Season 1 June – 30 September)

-Starting October 2018, and with the introduction of the second boat, it will be possible to take the Boonsiri Ferry from Bangbao pier, Koh Chang to Koh Mak or Koh Kood.
+As of 1 October 2018, a second catamaran was introduced.
+This new boat will take over the Laem Sok to Koh kood route.
+And the older boat will run from Bangbao pier, Koh Chang to Koh Mak and Koh Kood.
 This is a great alternative for people who prefer a more comfortable ride than the current speedboat services provide.

 Koh Chang to Koh Mak & Koh Kood (High Season 1 October – 31 May)